-- 1. Develop and recommend policies and procedures relating to overall resource generation and allocation. - 2.
-Develop and recommend policies and procedures for budget development and review the current budget process for effectiveness. - 3.
-Develop and recommend policies and procedures for allocating discretionary revenue. - 4.
+- 1. Develop Evaluate and recommend changes to policies and procedures relating to overall resource generation and allocation. - 2.
+Develop, evaluate, and recommend policies and procedures for budget development and review the current budget process for effectiveness. - 3.
+Develop Evaluate and recommend changes to policies and procedures for allocating discretionary revenue. - 4.
 Evaluate effectiveness of policies and procedures relating to all aspects of College finances. - 5.
 Evaluate the College budget models using an ongoing and systematic cycle of evaluation, integrated planning, resource allocation, implementation, and re-evaluation (ACCJC Standard I.B.3). - 6.
 Reports to President's Advisory Council on the evaluation of the College budget models and informs the campus about budget-related matters.